BeatrizFerLim/KNN_Python_Implementation/README.md

 * **Python libraries** - Numpy, Pandas, Matplotlib, Scikit Learn, Statistics

 ## The algorithm
-The KNN classifier algorithm works based on a simple logic: to classificate an element, we can look at the classification of its neighbors.
+The KNN classifier algorithm works based on a simple logic: to classify an element, we can look at the classification of its neighbors.
 The smaller the distance, the greater the similarities.
-So, to classificate new data, we use the data that is already classified, calculating the distance between the new and the known information and using the classification of the K nearest data to determine the class of the new data.
+So, to classify new data, we use the data that is already classified, calculating the distance between the new and the known information and using the classification of the K nearest data to determine the class of the new data.

 To do so, a lot of distance metrics can be used, the most common are Manhattan Distance and Euclidean Distance.
 The generalized formula of Euclidean Distance is given as: